Where to Discuss?

 Vector

-We can use array as xs and ys as a source data.
+We begin with simple arrays.
+No DataFrame drama.
+Just pure, honest xs and ys as a source data.
 Then use Polynomials.fit to get the coefficient of curve fitting This require Polynomials library.

 # Given data